zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 1. For systems that have **both** LDISKFS and ZFS OSDs:

-    **Note:** This is the configuration that Intel® Manager for Lustre\* installs for all managed-mode Lustre\* storage clusters.
-Use this configuration for the highest level of compatibility with Intel® Manager for Lustre\*.
+    **Note:** This is the configuration that Integrated Manager for Lustre\* installs for all managed-mode Lustre\* storage clusters.
+Use this configuration for the highest level of compatibility with Integrated Manager for Lustre\*.

     1. Install the Lustre\* `e2fsprogs` distribution: